Hussain1993/My-Location-Overlay-Example/README.md

 window, you can find this in screen shot one.
 This is how your command prompt window should look like after you have pressed enter.<br/>
 [Screen shot 2](http://cloud.github.com/downloads/Hussain1993/My-Location-Overlay-Example/Screen%20Shot%202012-09-07%20at%2015.16.39.png)

+3. We’re almost there!
+Now have both the command window open and the Android Simulator open so that you can see what is going on.
+To send a location to the Android Simulator you need to provide it a longitude and latitude.
+I have found a <a href="http://www.findlatitudeandlongitude.com/">site</a> that can help you with this.

 Hussain Miah (http://hussain1993.tumblr.com/)
 hmiah.1993@gmail.com